cs124/pa7-chatbot/README.md

 All the code that you will need to write for this assignment will be in `chatbot.py`.
 Open that file and follow the instructions there to change the name of the chatbot, the greeting message, and the goodbye message.
 You can change your chatbot’s name now!

 # Starter Mode (60 points)
 In starter mode, your chatbot will help the user by giving movie recommendations.
 It will ask the user to say something about movies they have liked, and it will come up with a recommendation based on those data points.
 The user of the chatbot in starter mode will follow its instructions, so you will deal with fairly restricted input.
-Movie names will come in quotation marks and expressions of sentiment will be simple.
+Specifically, you can assume:
+- **Movie names** will come in **quotation marks**
+- **Expressions of sentiment** will be **simple**

 Here is an example of how this might go:

     moviebot> Hi!
 I'm MovieBot!
 I'm going to recommend a movie to you.
 First I will ask you about your taste in movies.
 Tell me about a movie that you have seen.
     > I really liked Moneyball.